Category Archives: 1950

 I have two skirts cut out:-

-this fabric is going to be nice and warm.
+_1030733this fabric is going to be nice and warm.

 I love this skirt pattern it is easy to make and versatile, this will be the third one of these skirts I made.